Grafton

 Health performance in Grafton is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Grafton faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Multiple health conditions impact both younger and older age groups.
-Private health cover is low at approximately 47% of the total population (~9,305 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Critical health challenges are evident across Grafton, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A range of health conditions have marked impacts on both younger and older age cohorts, and the rate of private health cover is very low at approximately 47% of the total population (~9,309 people).
+This compares to 51.9% across Regional NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (11.2%) and mental health issues (10.8%), with 57.7% claiming no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age residents face notable health challenges due to high chronic condition rates.
-The area has 23.2% of residents aged 65 and over (4,612 people).
-Health outcomes among seniors present some challenges, largely aligning with national rankings for the general population.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 11.2% and 10.8% of residents, respectively, while 57.7% declared themselves as completely clear of medical ailments compared to 63.3% across Regional NSW.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 23.1% of residents aged 65 and over (4,591 people).
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health